Updated: April 4, 2023 - 3 min read

 Metrics Interview Question #3: Activation

 Depending on the product or feature, this would include an active download, account signup, or anything that makes your users come back to your site or app.
 Activation also includes reviewing how long users stay inside the app.
-Discuss what elements could have a n affect on acquisition, such as onboarding strategy, straightforward UI etc… this will demonstrate you understand the importance of this data and how to apply it.
+Discuss what elements could affect acquisition, such as onboarding strategy, straightforward UI etc… this will demonstrate you understand the importance of this data and how to apply it.

 Metrics Interview Question #4: Retention